-The Greek lupeo means to, 'cause pain, distress, to be sad or to grieve.'
-The Bauer-Arndt-Gingrich Greek-English lexicon states the word means, in context, to "vex, irritate, offend, insult" and agrees it is a synonym for grieve.
+The Greek lupeo means to "cause pain, distress, to be sad or to grieve."
+The Bauer-Arndt-Gingrich Greek-English lexicon states the word means, in relation to the Holy Spirit, to "vex, irritate, offend, insult" and agrees it is a synonym for grieve.

 We are also not to let our anger get out of control, thereby giving the devil a chance to tempt us (Ephesians 4:25 - 27).
 We are to not steal but rather work as God intended so that we can not only provide for ourselves but also have something to give to others (verse 28).

 How serious is it to grieve what God gives each person that makes him or her a TRUE Christian?
 Consider what Christ taught in Matthew 12.

 And whoever speaks a word against the Son of man, it shall be forgiven him; but whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this age nor in the coming age (Matthew 12:32).